maybebyte/anthesis/why-openbsd.md

 ## Privacy

 `kern.video.record` and `kern.audio.record` are both set to `0` by
-default, meaning that no video or audio can be recorded without permission.
+default, meaning that no video or audio recording can occur without permission.

 ## Stability